eekcoopuw/jobmon/docsource/services.rst

     python run_server.py

 9. Once the server is up, you should see three containers: jobmon, monitor, and db.
-Vier <jobmon root>/.env to get DB password.
+View <jobmon root>/.env to get DB password.

 Pushing the Docker Image to the Registry
 ****************************************